This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Massage balls work like foam rollers, but they help you massage the smaller areas foam rollers can’t reach.

-You can use a massage ball on virtually any muscle by using the ball to apply pressure against your sore muscles.
+You can use a massage ball on virtually any muscle by applying pressure against your sore muscles.

 You can also use it against a wall, in your hand or on the floor by rolling on top of it.